ashmlk/Pictria/README.md

 **[Pictria]** is a web application for sharing images and Collections (Multiple images at once).
 With the ability to Bookmark favourite images and like images as well.

 > Pictria uses Heroku as a PaaS to run.
 The application runs on free Dyno's, which
 > go to sleep every 30 minutes of inactivity.
-In that case, please allow 10 seconds for the Dyno's to restart
+In that case, please allow 10 seconds for the Dyno's to restart and load the website.
-> and run again.
 > The application also uses the free PostgreSQL tier on Heroku, which has a 10,000-row limit.
 Therefore, for demo purposes, the data is minimized as much as possible

+### Data and API's

+The inital data for this project was retrieved from [Unsplash API], which contains 25,000 images (Lite Version) including their tags, location, author and many other criteria.
+The images and their relevant tags was used for populating the inital data for [Pictra]

 ### Motivation